wizards-of-lua/wizards-of-lua/docs/_includes/module-body.md

 {% if page.functions %}
 ## Functions

-Below you find short descriptions about each of the {{ page.name }}'s functions and some examples about how to use them in your spells.
+Below you find short descriptions about each of the {{ page.name }} functions and some examples about how to use them in your spells.

 ---